 Practical Driver Training & Test (Driver CPC Module 3):

-An intensive LGV C1 practical training course of 12 or 16 hours can be carried out in just 2 working days, or if necessary over a longer period of 3 to 4 days.
-All options can be discussed with the admin team prior to booking in order to provide you with your allocated training and test around your normal daily commitments.
+An intensive LGV C1 practical training course of 12 or 16 hours can be carried out in just 2 or 3 working days.

-Big Wheelers (South Wales) Limited are registered with the DVSA as a training provider and are able to book Driver CPC Module 3 LGV C1 practical driving tests up to ten weeks in advance.
-This allows us a great deal of flexibility to arrange a course and test to suit your personal commitments.
+Big Wheelers (South Wales) Limited are registered with the DVSA as a training provider and are able to book the Module 3a and 3b LGV C1 practical driving tests for our customers up to ten weeks in advance.

 Practical Demonstration Test (CPC Module 4):